-(I find the timing of this post ironic only because we are in the process of making new friends (woot!) who are vegetarian and I am learning a lot about it.
-This post in no way is meant to offend vegetarians in any way.
-If you have any aversion to wild game or are lacking a sick sense of humor I also suggest straying away from this post.
-Check out this awesome Twix Tart instead! )
+(The timing of this venison tacos post is somewhat ironic, only because we are in the process of making new friends (woot!) who are vegetarians, so I am learning a lot about it.
+This post is in no way meant to offend vegetarians.)

 Why tell you this story now?

-My boyfriend calls a little while back and says “I have a surprise for you!”
-To which I explained that surprises were better when the surprisee didn’t know about them ahead of time.
+My boyfriend called a little while back and said, "I have a surprise for you!"
+To which I explained that surprises were better when the surprisee didn't know about them ahead of time.

 Once again, 99.9% of you are thinking "WTF??
 Who would call a girl and say such a thing?"
 But that day, my heart grew 3 sizes.
 My man knows me and a freezer full of meat really was a great surprise.

-Last night I made my first Bambi Burgers and tonight I used the leftovers to make tacos.
-Yummm.
+Last night I made my first Bambi Burgers, and tonight I used the leftovers to make venison tacos.

 A la Me